 Lysergic acid diethylamide (LSD)

 LSD has no known medical value.
 Users take it for its effects.
 These may include hallucinations, increased sensations, distorted sense of time, and impulsive behavior.
 Users may have strange sensations, shifting emotions, a sense of the mind leaving the body, and a blending of senses.
 For example, hearing colors or seeing sounds.

 Clearly, any of these effects could be disasterous in driving.

 Methamphetamine is a nervous system stimulant.
-Its effects can include greater alertness, faster reaction time, poor coordination, paranoia, poor impulse control, aggression, delusions and hallucinations.
+Its effects can include greater alertness, and faster reaction time.
+Also poor coordination, paranoia, poor impulse control, aggression, delusions and hallucinations.
 These effects may increase or decrease driving ability.

 People can take methamphetamine by inhaling, smoking, swallowing, snorting, or injecting it.
 Common names are meth, speed, crystal, ice, glass, chalk, and Tina.

 Opioids (morphine and heroin)

 The effects of an opioid depends on the dose, the route (mouth, etc.) it’s taken, and tolerance.
 Both morphine and heroin have similar effects.
 These include drowsiness, mental confusion, and inability to concentrate.
 Also distractibility and slower reaction time.

 The effects of heroin can last up to five hours.
 Those of morphine can be for up to six hours.

 Veterinarians use phencyclidine to anesthetize animals.
 Use for recreation is for a hallucinogen and psychedelic.
 Street names include angel dust, hog, lovely, wack, embalming fluid, and rocket fuel.

 PCP can greatly impair driving skills.
-The effects include blurred vision, reduced memory, confused thinking, disorientation, poor concentration, hallucinations and paranoia.
-Also aggresiveness, lower coordination., and distorted perceptions of space.
+The effects include blurred vision, reduced memory, confused thinking, and disorientation. poor concentration, hallucinations and paranoia.
+Also aggressiveness, lower coordination, and distorted perceptions of space.

 Users can suffer a reduced reaction time for up to 14 hours.

 This is a solvent found in paints, glues, and nail polish remover.
 Printers and tanners also use it in their work.
 Toluene acts as a nervous system depressant.

 The drug causes confusion, drowsiness, reduced alertness, impaired color vision and reduced ability to concentrate.
 It also causes delusions, distorted perceptions of time and space, memory loss, and slowed reaction time.

 Zolpidem (and zaleplon, zopiclone)